Report blasts Virginia schools’ handling of sex assaults

 The school system’s conduct became a major issue in the 2021 gubernatorial campaign, as Youngkin cited Loudoun schools as an example of administrators who placed social justice initiatives above student safety and educational fundamentals.

-The assaults received outsize attention because the student who was convicted in both attacks is a biological male who wore a skirt in one of the attacks, playing into a national debate over how schools should treat transgender students and whether they should be allowed to use restrooms different than their biological sex.
+The assaults received outsize attention because the student who was convicted in both attacks is a biological male who wore a skirt in one of the attacks, playing into a national debate over how schools should treat transgender students and whether they should be allowed to use restrooms different to their biological sex.

 The report also accuses school administrators and lawyers of stonewalling the special grand jury’s investigation.
-The report notes that school board members went out of their way in testimony to describe the assailant’s attire as a kilt rather than a skirt, something the report suggests was a coordinated effort by the school system’s legal team to push a coordinated narrative about what occurred.
+The report notes that school board members went out of their way in testimony to describe the assailant’s attire as a kilt rather than a skirt, something the report suggests was a coordinated effort by the school system’s legal team to push a narrative about what occurred.

-A school system spokesman said the district would issue a statement responding to the report later Monday.
+In a written statement, school board Chair Jeff Morse and Vice Chair Ian Serotkin said they were pleased that no indictments were issued.

+“(W)e are pleased that the Special Grand Jury’s extensive investigation found no evidence of criminal conduct on the part of anyone within LCPS,” they said.

 The first assault occurred in a girls’ bathroom stall at Stone Bridge High School in May 2021.
 The student was charged in juvenile court and barred by court order from returning to Stone Bridge.
 Administrators then transferred him to nearby Broad Run High School, where the second assault occurred in October 2021.